Palmdale Workers Compensation Lawyers FAQs

 A. No. It is against the law for an employer to fire an employee for filing a work comp claim, collecting benefits or taking approved time off.
 Any acts of retaliation by an employer are not legal and employees who have been retaliated against have legal rights protecting them.

-If you believe your termination was related to filing a work comp claim, it is highly recommended you speak to a dedicated work injury attorney at the Workers Compensation Injury Attorneys.
+If you believe your termination was related to filing a work comp claim, it is highly recommended you speak to a dedicated work injury attorney at the California Workers Compensation Lawyers.
 They can quickly determine if your employer has acted negligently and tell you what steps you can take to protect your legal rights.

 Q. Can I choose the doctor I see?